Bahmni/bahmni-package/bahmni-docker/README.md

 # Profile Configuration
 Bahmni docker-compose has been configured with profiles which allows you to run the required services.
 More about compose profiles can be found [here](https://docs.docker.com/compose/profiles/).
 The list of different profiles can be found below.

-Note: `proxy` is a generic service and it will start always irrespective of below profiles.
+Note: `proxy,bahmni-config` are generic services and it will start always irrespective of below profiles.

 | Profile               | Application                          | Services                                  |
 |:----------------------|:-------------------------------------|:------------------------------------------|